newrelic/newrelic-telemetry-sdk-java/README.md

 # New Relic Java Telemetry SDK
 The New Relic Java Telemetry SDK for sending telemetry data to New Relic.
 The current SDK supports sending dimensional metrics to the Metric API.
-(Traces will be joining the party soon)

 Why is this cool?